-It also means that as we move farther and farther from the center—i.e. the hero or the icon—there comes a point at which we become “free radicals” who have no aim or purpose in life.
+It also means that as we move farther and farther from the center—i.e. the hero or the icon who settles norms of ideal behavior—there comes a point at which we become “free radicals” who have no aim or purpose in life.
 Without a center that holds us together, we roam the material world aimlessly, looking for that hero whom we can follow, because by following that hero, our life too would become meaningful and not purposeless.

 The Strength and Longevity of Societies

-People in modern times believe that the powers of nations and societies are based on their economics, military might, or their racial superiority.
+Many people in modern times believe that the powers of nations and societies are based on their economics, military might, intellectual abilities, or their racial superiority.
 This is not true.
 The strength and longevity of a society depend on the stature of its heroes.
-If people lose faith in their heroes, then everything—economics, military might, or racial superiority—will eventually collapse.
-The smart political tacticians, therefore, work not on hurting a society’s economics or military, but to discredit their heroes.
+If people lose faith in their heroes, then everything—economics, military might, intellect, or racial superiority—will eventually collapse.
+The smart tacticians, therefore, work not on hurting a society’s economics or military, but to discredit their heroes.
 Once people lose their heroes, they will roam aimlessly without a vision, looking for a new hero.

 The Absolute Truth vs. The Hero

-With the above background surrounding the idea of a hero and leadership, I will now turn to the discussion of these ideas in the context of Vedic philosophy and relate it to the six qualities discussed previously. Śrīla Prabhupāda opens the Śrimad Bhāgavatam with a stunning introduction:
+With the above background on heroism and leadership, I will now turn to the discussion of these ideas in the context of Vedic philosophy and relate it to the six qualities discussed previously. Śrīla Prabhupāda opens the Śrimad Bhāgavatam with a stunning introduction:

 The conception of God and the conception of Absolute Truth are not on the same level.
 The Śrīmad-Bhāgavatam hits on the target of the Absolute Truth.
 The conception of God indicates the controller, whereas the conception of the Absolute Truth indicates the summum bonum or the ultimate source of all energies.
 There is no difference of opinion about the personal feature of God as the controller because a controller cannot be impersonal.
 Of course, modern government, especially democratic government, is impersonal to some extent, but ultimately the chief executive head is a person, and the impersonal feature of government is subordinate to the personal feature.
 So without a doubt whenever we refer to control over others we must admit the existence of a personal feature.
 Because there are different controllers for different managerial positions, there may be many small gods.
 According to the Bhagavad-gītā, any controller who has some specific extraordinary power is called a vibhūtimat sattva, or controller empowered by the Lord.
 There are many vibhūtimat sattvas, controllers or gods with various specific powers, but the Absolute Truth is one without a second.
 This Śrīmad-Bhāgavatam designates the Absolute Truth or the summum bonum as the paraṁ satyam.

 The Absolute Truth is Godhead.
-The Īśvara is the Supreme Personality of Godhead.
+The Īśvara who follows from this Absolute Truth is the Supreme Personality of Godhead.
 The Absolute Truth is the “original idea” and Īśvara is the “best idea”.
-The “original idea” is the source of numerous ideas, but only one of these numerous ideas is the best idea.
+The “original idea” is the source of all ideas, but only one of these ideas is the best idea.
+The Absolute Truth therefore manifests many ideas, beginning with the best idea.
 This can be further illustrated by an example.

 In the same way, knowledge is the basis of all that is produced.
 But the first thing to be produced from this knowledge is the perfect thing.
-This perfection represents goodness.
 By manifesting the perfect thing, the original thing sets the example of ideality, before it creates non-ideal things.
 In SB 1.1.2, the words vāstavam atra vastu śivadaṁ are used; vāstav vastu means the “real thing”, and śivadaṁ means the provider of the goodness.
-The Absolute Truth is the “real thing”, and the perfect instance of that idea is the goodness.
-Thus, the first thing to emerge from the “real thing” is goodness.
+The Absolute Truth is the “real thing”, and the perfect instance is goodness.
+Thus, the first thing to emerge from the “real thing” is the ideal state.

 A Brief Description of Vedic Theology

-The four forms of God—Vasudeva, Saṅkarṣaṇa, Pradyumna, and Aniruddha—are the four aspects of the chaturvyūha, denoting the four different qualities (wealth, power, beauty, and renunciation).
+The four forms of God—Vasudeva, Saṅkarṣaṇa, Pradyumna, and Aniruddha—are the four aspects of the chaturvyūha, denoting the four different qualities (wealth, power, beauty, and renunciation) of God.
 There is another Saṅkarṣaṇa situated in the middle of this square—as the best and most famous leader.
-He rules the other four corners not just because he can acquire power, wealth, beauty, or renunciation, but because He has the moral authority based on goodness or śivadaṁ.
-Saṅkarṣaṇa in the middle is, therefore, the most powerful, although his power is not strength, but moral heroism.
+He rules the other four corners not just because he can acquire power, wealth, beauty, or renunciation, but because He has the moral authority based on goodness, perfection, or śivadaṁ.
+Saṅkarṣaṇa in the middle is, therefore, the most powerful, although his power is not strength, but heroism.

 Implications for Social Organization